r-devel/r-dev-web/WindowsBuilds/winutf8/ucrt3/howto.md

 PowerShell -ExecutionPolicy Bypass -File setup.ps1
 ```

-Use that script with care on machines used also for anything else, e.g.
+On a machine used for anything else,  better use the script only as a guide
+and apply the individual steps manually to avoid damage to your
-apply the needed steps manually.
-One may also want to clean up after the
+installation.
+One may also want to clean up after the script (`temp` can be
-script (`temp` can be deleted).
+deleted).

 ## Binary installer of R, building packages from source

-Install R from the binary installer and the external software as shown
+Install R from the binary installer and the external software as described
 above.

 Download and unpack the gcc10 toolchain and pre-built libraries, set